Brighton Corporation Tramways

 Uniforms

-The early uniforms (circa 1901 to the mid-1920s) were single-breasted with a row of five buttons, presumably brass (see link), a breast pocket and upright collars; the latter do not appear to have borne any insignia.
-Caps were military in style with a glossy peak and a tensioned crown (top), and carried a brass cap badge comprising the full system title — 'Brighton Corporation Tramways' — in a scroll inlaid with deep red enamel, below which was the municipal shield (see below for an example).
-This badge was worn above a brass, script-lettering grade badge — either Motorman or Conductor — which in the early years was underlined, something of a rarity for a British tramway system.
+The early uniforms (circa 1901 to the mid-1920s) were single-breasted with five buttons, presumably brass (see link), a breast pocket and stand-up collars; the latter do not appear to have borne any insignia.
+The tensioned-crown peaked caps carried a brass cap badge comprising the full system title — 'BRIGHTON CORPORATION TRAMWAYS' — in a scroll inlaid with deep red enamel, below which was the municipal device (see below for an example).
+This badge was worn above a brass, script-lettering grade badge — either 'Motorman' or 'Conductor' — which in the early years was underlined, something of a rarity for a British tramway system.
 At some point, the underlining was dropped, though it is not clear when.
-Motormen and conductors also wore a brass licence, which comprised the municipal shield above an employee number (in nickel) and the grade (Motorman or Conductor), all surrounded by the full system title; these were backed in leather and were hung from a button on the tunic or greatcoat.
+Motormen and conductors also wore a brass licence badge, which comprised the municipal device above an employee number (in nickel) and the grade ('MOTORMAN' or 'CONDUCTOR'), all surrounded by the full system title; these were backed in leather and were hung from a button on the tunic or greatcoat.

-Tramcar staff were also issued with long, double-breasted greatcoats with two rows of five buttons and high, fold-over collars; the latter do not appear to have carried any badges.
+Tramcar staff were also issued with long, double-breasted greatcoats with five pairs of buttons, and high, fold-over collars; the latter do not appear to have carried any badges.

-New jackets were introduced in the 1920s, which though still single-breasted, now had lapels rather than upright collars, three waist-level pockets, an open breast pocket and epaulettes; it is unclear whether the latter carried any badges.
-A further change was made to the jackets in the 1930s, to a double-breasted design with two rows of four buttons, lapels and epaulettes; once again, it is unclear whether the jackets bore any insignia.
-Cap badges were now issued in chrome, which although identical to their predecessors in form, were now inlaid with deep blue enamel, with the grade and employee numbers in brass.
+New jackets were introduced in the 1920s, which though still single-breasted, now had lapels rather than stand-up collars, three waist-level pockets, an open breast pocket and epaulettes; it is unclear whether the latter carried any badges.
+A further change was made to the jackets in the 1930s, to a double-breasted design with four pairs of buttons, lapels and epaulettes; once again, it is unclear whether the jackets bore any insignia.
+Cap badges were now issued in chrome, which although identical to their predecessors in form, now bore the grade letter and the employee number in brass.

 Brighton Corporation, in common with many tramways during the Great War, employed female staff to replace men lost to the armed services.
 I am only aware of a single photograph of one of these ladies, which unfortunately, was taken at a distance.
 The subject is wearing a tailored, single-breasted jacket with lapels and epaulettes, along with a long matching skirt; it is unclear what insignia, if any, the jacket carried.
 Headgear took the form of a wide-crown peaked cap; this bore a script-lettering grade badge rather than the standard BCT cap badge.